Objecting to the Probate of a Last Will Starts by Filing a Caveat With the County Surrogate or with the Superior Court

 Claimants often allege the decedent “did not really intend to make the gift” and that they were taken advantage of.
 While the burden is on the claimant(s) to prove their case, we’ll help you disprove the claimants’ arguments by demonstrating that the donor made the gift(s) of their own free will.
 Although a few of the stronger cases can settle, we have the capacity to successfully defend against most challenges to pre-death transfers of assets.

 Defend Beneficiary Designations

 Just with a Last Will and Trust, individuals are entitled to name whomever they want as beneficiaries of their assets, including stock and bank accounts, CD’s, annuities, and real estate, for example.
 By operation of law, the assets pass directly to the beneficiary, without going through probate and the Surrogate’s Court.
 Beneficiary designations are often challenged by those not named as a beneficiary or who receive a lesser share of the probate estate than expected.
 Often the claim is that the owner who named beneficiaries was deceived and/or misled prior to signing the beneficiary designation form, or that they did not know what they were signing.
-From my experience, these cases can be the most challenging because many times the allegations are true but the law requires that these claims be proven by credible and substantial evidence.
+From my experience, these cases can be the most challenging because often the allegations are true but the law requires that these claims be proven by credible and substantial evidence.

 Contesting a Will Before the Death of Its Maker

 An intriguing issue has evolved as to whether a Will can be contested before the maker of the will has died.
-Traditionally, the Courts in New Jersey have not permitted pre-death Will contest and litigation, reasoning that a Will contest is premature until a person dies.
+Traditionally, the Courts in New Jersey have not permitted a pre-death Will contest and litigation, reasoning that a Will contest is premature until a person dies.
 The thought is that because the testator (the person who makes and signs the will) may revise the Will before death, the Court does not want to waste time and resources on an issue that may very well never come to pass.
 In reality, such contests are being permitted more regularly but are still disguised by pleadings and captions using another name, i.e., guardianship, conservatorship, fraud, etc.